X Article: On American foreign policy

 Secretary of the Navy James Forrestal (left) was largely responsible for the spread of the "long telegram", extending its readership to US President Harry S. Truman (right), amongst others.

 Matthews sent Kennan a cable praising the telegram, describing it as "magnificent", adding, "I cannot overestimate its importance to those of us here struggling with the problem."
 Byrnes praised it as well, writing he had read it "with the greatest interest" and describing it as "a splendid analysis".
 Harriman was less enthused, calling it "fairly long, and a little bit slow reading in spots."
 He nonetheless sent a copy to Secretary of the Navy James Forrestal.
 Forrestal was largely responsible for the spread of the long telegram, sending copies across Washington.
 It gained a larger readership than was typical for a classified document, with readers including ambassador to Cuba Henry Norweb, British diplomat Frank Roberts, General George C. Marshall and President Truman.

 The long telegram was quickly read and accepted by Washington bureaucrats as the best explanation of Soviet behavior.
 Policymakers, military officials and intelligence analysts generally came to understand that the Soviet Union's primary foreign policy goal was world domination under a Communist state.
 Historian John Lewis Gaddis writes that the ultimate impact of the long telegram is that it "became the basis for United States strategy toward the Soviet Union throughout the rest of the Cold War", and that it "won [Kennan] the reputation of being the government's foremost Soviet expert".
 In 1967, Kennan reflected "My reputation was made.
 My voice now carried."
-In mid-April 1946, at Forrestal's insistence, Kennan received an appointment in the National War College as Deputy for Foreign Affairs.
+In mid-April 1946, at Forrestal's insistence, Kennan received an appointment to the National War College as Deputy for Foreign Affairs.

 The Truman administration quickly accepted Kennan's conclusion that the Soviets had no reasonable grievances with the West and would never cooperate with capitalist states.
 It was therefore senseless to try and address Soviet concerns, leaving a policy of containing Soviet interests as the best response.
 Historian Louis Halle writes that the timing of the long telegram's appearance was important, "[coming] right at a time when the Department ... was floundering about, looking for new intellectual moorings."
 He continues that the telegram served as "a new and realistic conception to which it might attach itself."
 Gaddis and historian Wilson D. Miscamble both believe that Halle overstates Kennan's impact on State Department thinking, emphasizing that the Department was already moving towards a more adversarial position against the Soviets, though Miscamble concedes, "there can be no doubt that Kennan's cable exercised a catalytic effect upon departmental thinking especially as regards the possibility of the United States achieving any non-adversary relationship with the Soviet Union."

 If none of my previous literary efforts had seemed to evoke even the faintest tinkle from the bell at which they were aimed, this one, to my astonishment, struck it squarely and set it vibrating with a resonance that was not to die down for many months.